6 Common Bedtime Food Mistakes You Are Making

 To counteract this, one has to adopt the practice of portion control.
 Avoid eating foods you like the most, as then you will tend to overeat.
 Instead, try healthy foods that help you sleep or food items you don’t like too much so that you stop eating as soon as you are full.
 Being particular with your serving size is the key to healthy eating.

 4. Drinking Caffeinated Drinks And Alcohol

-Often one drinks beverages without being aware of its caffeine content.
+Often one drinks beverages without being aware of their caffeine content.
 Caffeine is a stimulant found in drinks like tea and coffee, and even in chocolate.
 It is a melatonin suppressant, i.e. it reduces the production and secretion of melatonin in the body.
 Hence, its consumption might lead to disrupted sleep.

 Caffeine ingestion can show its effects for up to 6-8 hours.
 Hence, one should be wary of the time interval between their last cup of coffee and when they go to sleep.
 If one absolutely has to have a refreshing drink at night, they should opt for caffeine-free alternatives like juices.

 People often consider alcohol to be a sleeping aid and drink it to help them fall asleep.
 However, this is not true, as alcohol instead interferes with quality sleep.
 Alcohol acts as a diuretic (a substance promoting excess production of urine), and hence one’s sleep is interrupted many times during the night.